 1. Post installation tests

 Create a new Echo service from the Add new service page.
-Make sure the IVR Module can receive DTMF tones placing a test call from the PSTN with your mobile phone.
-Press each button on the keypad once, and the IVR service will tell you if it received the key code, or if it received the same code twice.
+Make sure the Auto Attendant Module can receive DTMF tones placing a test call from the PSTN with your mobile phone.
+Press each button on the keypad once, and the IVR service will tell you if it received the key digits, or if it received the same digit twice.

 2. Common issues

-No DTMF is received or each DTMF is received twice
+No DTMF digits are received or they are received twice

 3. Reading Wireshark captures

-If you capture the network communication with Wireshark or with another packet sniffer, this is what you should see in the SIP call flow.
+If you capture the network communication between Imagicle server and your PBX with Wireshark or with another packet sniffer, this is what you should see in the SIP call flow.

-When a new call arrives, the PBX sends an INVITE to the IVR module.
-IVR responds with TRYING, RINGING and OK.
-Ok has SDP headers which include codec and DTMF capabilities.
+When a new call arrives, the PBX sends an INVITE to the Auto Attendant module.
+Auto Attendant replies with TRYING, RINGING and OK.
+"OK" signaling has SDP headers which include codec and DTMF capabilities.

-After the OK, the PBX should send ACK SDP and begin to send the RTP stream encoded with one of the supported codecs (G.711, G.729, and G729a).
-IVR will send RTP stream too, if audio prompts are configured in the behavior.
+After the OK, the PBX should send ACK SDP and begin to send the RTP stream encoded with one of the supported codecs (G.711, G.729).
+Auto Attendant sends RTP stream too, if audio prompts are configured in the behavior.

-If the call must be transferred, IVR will send a REFER with the new destination.
-The PBX will answer 202 accepted and send at least two NOTIFY messages to tell IVR that the destination is ringing.
+If the call must be transferred, Auto Attendant sends a REFER with the new destination.
+The PBX answers "202 accepted" and sends at least two NOTIFY messages to tell Auto Attendant that the destination is ringing.
 The NOTIFY messages should contain TRYING, RINGING.

-When the transferred call is answered, the PBX will send a BYE, followed by a NOTIFY (containing OK) to signal that the transfer is complete.
+When the transferred call is answered, the PBX sends a BYE, followed by a NOTIFY (containing OK) to inform that the transfer is accomplished.

-If the transfer fails, one of the NOTIFY messages contains the error code (e.g. 404 NOT FOUND).
+If the transfer fails, one of the NOTIFY messages includes the error code (e.g. 404 NOT FOUND).

 Checking DTMF tones